This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Dolphin watching boat tours

-- Kayaking the area’s rivers and estuaries.
+- Kayak tour of the area’s rivers and estuaries.
 We now have paddle boards so would love to take them out too!

 - Old Sheldon Church -history buffs and photographers would love the ruins of this church sitting a beautiful forest of draped trees and Revolutionary War graves.
 It was burnt by British troops during the Revolutionary war, and then plundered by Union troops at the end of the civil War after it was rebuilt in 1826.